 The Nostell Dolls' House

-To celebrate Miniature Worlds, we've published a brand new book, The Nostell Dolls' House, written by our curator Simon McCormack.
-Please note, the book is currently unavailable, due to the closure of Nostell and the National Trust online shop during this time.
+To celebrate Miniature Worlds, we've recently published a book, The Nostell Dolls' House, written by our curator Simon McCormack.
+Please note, the book is currently unavailable, due to the closure of Nostell during this time.
 We'll update this page as soon as you can buy it again.

 Just as the dolls’ house was created by the work of many hands, we've commissioned conservators in a range of disciplines to repair, clean and conserve the house and its contents.